mikr13/superfill.ai/development/decisions.md

 **Trade-offs**:

 - ✅ Pros:
+  - No additional dependencies
-  - Type-safe serialization
+  - Works seamlessly with Zustand's internal serialization
-  - Handles complex types correctly
-  - Well-maintained library
-  - Small size increase
+  - Smaller bundle size
+  - Simpler code and easier to debug
+  - Standard JSON format

 - ❌ Cons:
-  - Additional dependency
-  - Slightly increased bundle size
-  - Potential version compatibility issues
+  - Cannot serialize complex types like Map, Set, or class instances (not needed in our case)
+  - Date objects stored as ISO strings (already our pattern)

 ### Decision 3: Implement Optimistic Updates